ggrg/docs/Standards/Creating_new_Features.md

 ### Feature Branch ###

-Create a new feature branch from the `develop` branch with the following format:
+Create a new feature branch from the `master` branch with the following format:
 <issue#><issueDescription> where `issue#` can be attained from the Github issue, and the `issueDescription` is the formatted in CamelCase.

 1. Create and checkout the branch: `git checkout -b [name_of_your_new_branch]`